The start of the 1910 European season: A windy meeting on the west

 broken, but the captain escaped without injuries.
 The plane caught fire

 and the firemen had some difficulty extinguishing the flames.

 Leforestier had engine problems and couldn't make any flights.

 Crowds were much smaller on the second day and the windy conditions

-drove him into an earth wall.
-The plane overturned, but the pilot
+landing after the second the wind drove him into an earth wall.
+The

-escaped with minor injuries.
-Despite an engine that didn't run well
+minor injuries.
+Despite an engine that didn't run well Leblanc made

-Leblanc made a flight of less than a lap around half past six.
-Not much
+a flight of less than a lap around half past six.
+Not much flying in a